pkaila/gradle-jacoco/README.md

 These are the beginnings of a Gradle Jacoco plugin.
 [Jacoco](http://www.eclemma.org/jacoco/) is a code coverage library for Java.

-The planned feature set includes but is not limited:
+The planned feature set includes but is not limited to:
 - Uses the Jacoco Agent to get the coverage information
 - Easy setup relying on good default configurations
 - Possibility to only collect execution information if the results are analysed by some other tool (e.g. Jenkins)